Access to high speed broadband services is vital for economic growth and the development of a strong local economy, particularly in rural areas.

 The Better Broadband for Suffolk programme aims to provide superfast fibre broadband coverage across the county.

 It is currently in the process of investing heavily in improving the county’s Superfast Broadband infrastructure.
 This programme is expected to complete in 2020.

 The Better Broadband for Suffolk Programme continues to work with the government to develop a policy which completes the rollout to these ‘hardest to reach’ communities, which are predominately in rural areas.
 But, as yet, there are no firm commitments or additional funding agreed.

-Work is now beginning to improve the broadband service in the rural areas of Suffolk Coastal.
+Work has begun to improve the broadband service in the rural areas of Suffolk Coastal.

 Cllr Ray Herring, Suffolk Coastal’s Leader explained:

 “We believe having access to high speed, affordable broadband internet services is essential for the continued economic growth of our district and important to our communities, particularly in the more rural areas,”

 “Our Enabling Communities agenda is all about helping our communities to grow and prosper.
 We believe providing better broadband is central to the success of this priority.”

 Suffolk Coastal is an active partner in the county-wide, Suffolk Better Broadband Programme which has the aim of providing 100% superfast fibre broadband coverage across the county.